Naval Battle of Guadalcanal: Transports approach, 13–14 November

 At daybreak, aircraft from Henderson Field, Espiritu Santo, and Enterprise—stationed 200 nmi south of Guadalcanal—began their attacks, first on Mikawa's force heading away from Guadalcanal, and then on the transport force heading towards the island.
 The attacks on Mikawa's force sank Kinugasa, killing 511 of her crew, and damaged Maya, forcing her to return to Japan for repairs.
-Chokai suffered damage from near misses, causing some flooding and reduced speed.
+Chōkai suffered damage from near misses, causing some flooding and reduced speed.
 Michishio was critically damaged by near misses, losing all propulsion.
 She had to be towed out of the battle and then all the way back to Japan, arriving in March 1943 with repairs finished in November 1943.
 Two of Isuzus boiler rooms were flooded as a result of near misses, reducing her speed.

 Repeated air attacks on the transport force overwhelmed the escorting Japanese fighter aircraft, sank six of the transports, and forced one more to turn back with heavy damage, before she later sank.
 Survivors from the transports were rescued by the convoy's escorting destroyers and returned to the Shortlands.
 A total of 450 army troops were reported to have perished.
 The remaining four transports and four destroyers continued towards Guadalcanal after nightfall of 14 November but stopped west of Guadalcanal to await the outcome of a warship surface action developing nearby (see below) before continuing.